 In the early 80’s, Dirk traded the record business for a seat at ‘The Shamrock’ a bar below a boxing gym in Stockton, California.
 To this day he says it was ‘the best deal I ever made’.
 When he ran out of money, he painted walls and guarded sugar as a rent-a-cop at the Holly Sugar plant near Tracy, California.
 Eventually he became a counselor for emotionally disturbed teenagers and joined a cover band with his buddy Dave Halford.
 During the following two years he rediscovered his calling as a songwriter, quit his counseling job and began playing solo in coffee houses and clubs with a new band.

 In the mid 80’s, Dirk self-released a cassette of original songs called ‘Big at the Blackwater’.
 The cassette somehow made it’s way to Italy where he was invited by Franco Ratti (president of Appaloosa records and CEO of International Record Distributers in Milan) to make records and tour in Europe.

 In the decades that followed, Dirk toured Europe and the US every year, playing solo and with bands, and released 14 more CDs on Appaloosa, Fan Club and Comet Records in Italy, also on CORE (Nashville) and his own Acoustic Rock Records in the US.

-Dirk currently lives in Texas, still writing and performing.
-His latest CD is called ‘Touch and Go”.
+Dirk currently lives in New Mexico, still writing and performing.
+His latest CD is called ‘Apocalyptic Love songs”.